-A number of companies participated in the course by allowing students to act in a consultancy role for the company by developing a proposal for a product or process innovation of strategic importance to the company, with the proposal to include a consideration of the innovations implementation.
-The assignment took the form of a group based project taking place over a six month period, a duration that may not be uncommon for this form of higher education activity, Lamond (1995) reporting the use of a five month project.
+A number of companies participated in the course by allowing students who are also their employees to act in a consultancy role for the company by developing a proposal for a product or process innovation of strategic importance to the company, with the proposal to include a consideration of the innovations implementation in the area of quality management.

 The management consultancy project is an example of action learning.
 Action learning was originated by Reg Revans as a result of his experience of working within the UK coal mining industry.
 Within an action learning approach learners work in teams to solve real problems in the workplace, with learning arising through problem solving and interaction with other members of the group (Lamond, 1995).
 Individuals learn from experience through reflection and action.

 Although a number of alternative action learning perspectives have developed (Marsick and O'Neil, 1999), the method has three main components: people who accept responsibility for taking action on a particular issue; problems; and a set of colleagues who support and challenge each other to make progress on problems (Marsick and O'Neil,1999).
 The projects have to be "real and alive... not manufactured simply for the set ... action learning is for enabling people to undertake action to further real issues or resolve real problems" (McGill and Beaty, 1996).

-A number of outcomes have been suggested as arising from an action learning approach, they include the following: increased awareness of organizational realities and the political and cultural dimensions of change; development of insight into the application or misapplication of concepts and theories to actions; promotion of critical reflection concerning the individual's assumptions and beliefs that shape practice; improved interpersonal skills and increased capacity to learn from experience (Marsick and O'Neil, 1997, Raelin, 1997).
+A number of outcomes have been suggested as arising from an action learning approach.
+They include the following: increased awareness of organizational realities and the political and cultural dimensions of change; development of insight into the application or misapplication of concepts and theories to actions; promotion of critical reflection concerning the individual's assumptions and beliefs that shape practice; improved interpersonal skills and increased capacity to learn from experience (Marsick and O'Neil, 1997, Raelin, 1997).

-For a higher education provider the use of consultancy projects presents a number of Establishing challenges. the partner relationships for consultancy projects is a time consuming process.
+For a higher education provider the use of consultancy projects posts a number of challenges.
+Establishing the partner relationships for consultancy projects is a time consuming process.
 Projects may present a tension between meeting client needs and providing a valuable learning experience for the students involved, students may lapse into accepting workplace practice at the expense of developing critical thinking, leading to the development of 'quick-fix' solutions, high expectations and the critical examination of students' work may make the process a stressful and at times painful experience (Lamond, 1995).
-In addition, avoidance of the risk of projects failing to progress and meet the expectations of partner organisations requires monitoring, and at times intervention, by academic staff.
+In addition, avoidance of the risk of projects failing to progress and meet the expectations of partner organizations' requires monitoring, and at times intervention, by academic staff.